nonelabs/dcmshare/README.md

 # PACS Matrix Gateway

-A matrix-protocol based solution for secure medical image sharing between healthcare facilities using cloud storage and matrix messenger integration.
+A solution for encrypted medical image exchange between healthcare facilities using cloud storage and credential exchange via matrix-protocol

 ## Overview
 While DVD drives are becoming increasingly rare in modern computers and laptops, DVDs are still commonly used in clinical settings for exchanging medical imaging data between practices and clinics.
 This project implements a cloud-based approach to medical image sharing, leveraging the matrix messenger system instead of traditional physical media.

 ## Features

-DICOM Gateway Integration: Acts as a bridge between PACS and cloud storage
+DICOM Gateway: Acts as a bridge between PACS and cloud storage

-Cloud Storage Support: Compatible with S3 storage solutions (e.g., AWS S3)
+Cloud Storage: Compatible with S3 storage solutions (e.g., AWS S3)

-Matrix Messenger Integration: Automated notification system for image sharing
+Matrix Messenger: Automated notification system for image sharing and credential exchange

 End-to-End Encryption: Secure data transmission and storage